- Lifecycle Week

 “Even though we are one of the larger Clubs in the District, we don’t have the infrastructure and manpower to fully address all the community’s needs.
 It is, therefore, important for us to work closely with the other clubs; they know what the priorities are in their respective areas.
 In doing so, we are able to have a much further reach of the money invested into the community,” adds Robertson.

 The PPA in turn uses its share of funding received from the CTCT to fund cycling-related projects.
-This year, the PPA used funds received from the CTCT to assist, amongst others, some 12 cycling development initiatives; several mountain biking trail-building initiatives; projects aimed at utility cycling as well as cycle racing; and, projects that assist disabled cyclists.
-“In addition, PPA spent over R3-million on cycling development and safe cycling initiatives,” says PPA CEO, Robert Vogel.
+This year, PPA has been using funds received from the CTCT to assist, amongst others, some twelve cycling development initiatives; several mountain biking trail-building initiatives; projects aimed at utility cycling as well as cycle racing; and, projects that assist disabled cyclists.
+“In addition, PPA will be spending over R3 million on cycling development and safe cycling initiatives,” says PPA CEO, Robert Vogel.
 “The development of cycling and creating a culture of cycling starts at the grassroots; the bottom of the cycling pyramid,” Vogel explained.
-“We have brainstormed a joint strategy for PPA, BEN and Qhubeka to collaborate in the Western Cape.
+“We are busy brainstorming a joint strategy for PPA, BEN and Qhubeka to collaborate in the Western Cape.
 Our visions align in wanting to get as many people as possible riding bicycles,” he added.